SmelJey/KotlinCompiler/README.md

 </ul>

 ## Tests:
 Tests are implemented with [Catch2](https://github.com/catchorg/Catch2).
-In order to launch interpreter tests, install [the official Kotlin compiler](https://kotlinlang.org/docs/command-line.html#compile-a-library) (tested with native version) and build Compiler on Release configuration first.
+In order to launch interpreter tests, install [the official Kotlin compiler](https://kotlinlang.org/docs/command-line.html#compile-a-library) (tested with native version) and build Compiler on Release configuration.
 Then you are ready to go.

 ## Author
-Yuriy Mikhalev - 3rd year student of Applied Mathematics and Informatics (Far Eastern Federal University, Б8118-01.03.02систпро)
+Yuriy Mikhalev - 3rd year student of Applied Mathematics and Informatics (Far Eastern Federal University)